Evolution of Hawking mass under perturbative spacetime uniformly expanding flows: Introduction

 \section{Introduction}

 Quasi-local notions of mass in general relativity play a central role in understanding the distribution of energy in spacetimes, since they provide a way to associate an energy content to a spacelike 2-surface using its intrinsic and extrinsic geometry \cite{dougan, szabados2, brown, yau, szabados, murchadha, liu}.
 Amongst the various proposed definitions, the Hawking mass has attracted interest due to its simple geometric definition and its close connection to the Penrose inequality and gravitational collapse \cite{hawking, penrose, mars}.
+Although the Hawking mass can be negative in general, recent work has shown that it is non-negative and possesses a rigidity property when evaluated on suitable area-constrained critical surfaces if the dominant energy condition is also assumed \cite{diaz}.
 A major advantage of the Hawking mass is its desirable properties under geometric flows: formal monotonicity of the mass under inverse mean curvature flow (IMCF) was a key ingredient in the first proof of the Riemannian Penrose inequality \cite{huisken, bray}.
-Uniformly expanding flows (UEFs) extend this idea to spacetime by prescribing an evolution of surfaces with constant expansion, allowing both spacelike and timelike components of the mean curvature vector to contribute \cite{hayward}.
-In this framework, the notion of a time-flat surface was introduced and variational formulas have been derived showing that the Hawking mass is formally nondecreasing along spacelike UEFs under suitable conditions \cite{jeffrey}.
+Uniformly expanding flows (UEFs) extend this idea to spacetime by prescribing an evolution of surfaces with constant expansion, allowing both spacelike and timelike components of the mean curvature vector to contribute \cite{hayward1, frau, malec, hayward2}.
+In this framework, the notion of a time-flat surface was introduced and variational formulas have been derived showing that the Hawking mass is formally nondecreasing along spacelike UEFs under suitable conditions \cite{jeffrey, jeffrey2}.
 These flows are a natural way to investigate monotonicity properties of quasi-local masses and may be considered as a generalization of the IMCF.